What are the pros and cons of equity release?

 There are no monthly repaymentsequity release ad

-In addition, it is now one of the Equity Release Council’s mandatory requirements that all lifetime mortgages allow customers to repay a percentage of the loan each year.
+I should also point out that it is now a requirement of the Equity Release Council that all members plans allow customers to repay a percentage of the loan each year.

 You continue to own your home

-If the plan is in joint names, the property is only sold once both parties have died or moved into permanent care.
+If your plan is in joint names, your home will only be sold once both of you have died or moved into permanent care.

 You have freedom to move